Evan Longoria: Draft and minor leagues

-Tampa Bay Rays
+Tampa Bay Rays (2008–2017)

-2008: Rookie year
+2008

 On April 12, 2008, the Rays placed Willy Aybar on the disabled list and called up Longoria from Triple-A Durham to replace him on the major league roster and on the 40-man roster.
 Longoria made his major league debut that night going 1-for-3 with an RBI.

 Longoria hit his first career home run on April 14, against the New York Yankees at Tropicana Field.
 He had his first career two-homer game on May 24, and drove in six runs as the Rays defeated the Baltimore Orioles 11–4.
 Both of the homers came off the Orioles' Steve Trachsel, also a Long Beach State alumnus.
 On July 19, 2008, Longoria hit his first career grand slam off Toronto's Roy Halladay in the fifth inning as part of a 6–4 winning effort.

 On April 18, the Rays signed him to a six-year, $17.5 million contract with options for 2014, 2015, and 2016.
 The first six years of the contract covered his arbitration years, with three more years added by team options.
 If the team exercised its one-year option for 2014, and then its two-year option for the 2015 and 2016 seasons, the deal could be worth up to $44 million.
 There was a general consensus that this contract was among the most team-friendly, in terms of dollars per Wins Above Replacement, in Major League Baseball.

 On July 10, Longoria won the 2008 All-Star game AL Final Fan vote over outfielder Jermaine Dye of the Chicago White Sox, outfielder José Guillén of the Kansas City Royals, first baseman Jason Giambi of the New York Yankees, and second baseman Brian Roberts of the Baltimore Orioles.
 Longoria went 1–4 in the game and hit a game-tying ground-rule double in the bottom of the eighth inning.
 He also participated in the Home Run Derby that year.
 He hit 3 home runs.
 On August 11, Longoria was placed on the disabled list with a fractured wrist.